 What types of plants will mycelium inoculate?

 Mycelium inoculates over 80% of all plant species.

 Yes, humans have been pulling nitrogen out of the atmosphere since 1905 so, pulling down CO2 is possible.
 N2O is not pulled out of the atmosphere, but it is possible to limit the amount released by microbes into the soil.

 Do you make anything from the mycelium?

-HiveMind leaves the mycelium in the soil where it can continue carbon even after the plant dies.
-There are companies that are making construction materials, fibers, and fashion out of a different type of mycelium.
+HiveMind leaves the mycelium in the soil where it can continue carbon sequestration even after the plant dies.
+There are companies that are making construction materials, fibers, and fashion out of different types of mycelium.

 Interested in partnering with us to develop a site?
 Contact us.

 HiveMind ships our retail NetZero product and NetZeroPlus for farms and forests.